markoneill/trustbase-windows/TrustHubWin/README.md

 ##### Kernel Driver

-- [ ] Add shim to Outbound IP layer, parse destination IP and port
+- [ ] Pass IP and Port to Policy Engine
 - [ ] Unload driver properly
 - [ ] Remove connections from the queue to be validated if the flow is deleted